 - Add WARMED food to your slow cooker.
 This way, the slow cooker wont need to spend time or energy heating itself AND the food.
 Warm the food up BEFORE adding it to your slow cooker if it was made prior to the party.

-- Set your slow cooker to the ‘WARM’ setting so the food does not over-cook or dry out.
+- If your food is already cooked, make sure to set your slow cooker to the ‘WARM’ setting so the food does not over-cook.

-- Other tip* Have a place to put that lid!
-We all know how much condensation forms on the inside of those lids so if guests are helping themselves, have a set place for them to pit it.
-A clean, dish towel is a great option.
+- Have a place to put the lid!
+It is hard to juggle a plate, spoon and a lid at once.
+Plus, we all know how much condensation forms on the inside of those lids so if guests are helping themselves, have a clean dish towel nearby for them to lay it on.